TheSpaceCuber/team-ranking-web-app/README.md

 https://www.royceho.net/team-ranking-web-app/

 ## Known Issues
-Refresh button was added as component does not dynamically update in GH Pages, unlike on localhost.
+Refresh button was added as HomePage component does not dynamically update in GH Pages, unlike on localhost.
+(To be updated as code needs refactoring).